 - Maintenance access to manholes for catalyst loading

-- Mid landings (when elevation difference between two platforms exceeds 9 m)
+- Mid landings (when the elevation difference between two platforms exceeds 9 m)

 Calculating the TOG elevation